-Two additional courses may be taken at RRCC for credit at Mines.
-Organic Chemistry I and II are required for Chemical Engineering, Chemical and Biochemical Engineering, and Chemistry and Geochemistry degrees.
+Additional courses may be taken at RRCC for credit at Mines.
+Organic Chemistry I and II are required for Chemical Engineering, Chemical and Biochemical Engineering, and Chemistry degrees.
 They will count as free electives in other disciplines.
 A grade of "B" or better is required for these courses to transfer to Mines.
+Students who have earned a grade of "C" in Organic Chemistry courses can petition the Chemistry Department faculty to review their coursework to determine the eligibility for transfer.

-Colorado School of Mines Courses Red Rocks Community College Equivalent Courses Course ID Name Credit Hours Course ID Name Credit Hours CHGN221/223 Organic Chemistry I and Lab 4 CHE211 Organic Chemistry I 5 CHGN222/224 Organic Chemistry II and Lab 4 CHE212 Organic Chemistry II 5
+Colorado School of Mines Courses Red Rocks Co ommunity College Equivale uivalent Courses Course ID Name Credit Hours Course ID Name Credit Hours CHGN221/223 Organic Chemistry I and Lab 4 CHE211 Organic Chemistry I 5 CHGN222/224 Organic Chemistry II and Lab 4 CHE212 Organic Chemistry II 5